Yogesh914/Yogesh914/README.md

 * 🌍  I'm based in Madison
 * ✉️  You can contact me at [yprabhu2@wisc.edu](mailto:yprabhu2@wisc.edu)
-* 🧠  I'm learning PyTorch
+* 🧠  I'm currently learning PyTorch
 * 🤝  I'm open to collaborating on Machine Learning and Data Science Projects

 ### Skills